efrecon/docker-mosquitto/README.md

 following sections:

 * `default` will contain options for the default listener.
-* `listener` will contain options for an additional listener.
+* `extra` will contain options for an additional listener.
 There is currently no support for further listeners.
 * `persistence` will contain options for persistence.
 * `logging` will contain options for logging.